Zendro-dev/Zendro-dev.github.io/setup_root.md

 <!----><a name="important"></a>
 >
-> **Important**: If you have problems to connect zendro with keycloak service, we recommend you to modify http://localhost:8081 to http://0.0.0.0:8081 in the next .env files:
+> **Important**: If you have problems to connect zendro with keycloak service, we recommend you to modify http://localhost:8081 to http://0.0.0.0:8081 in the next .env files.
+Remember that dotfiles are usually treated as hidden files, so make sure you can view hidden files:
 >
 >  * ./single-page-app/.env.production
 >  * ./single-page-app/.env.development